There is no APTAS for 2-dimensional vector bin packing: Revisited: Vector Bin Packing with skewed items

 Now, suppose that for a given instance, all the solutions have at most $\alpha(I_M)$ tuples.
 Let $n_g$ be the number of bins with $m$ vectors, $n_d$ be the number of bins with dummy vectors, and $n_r$ be the rest of the bins.
-Now, since any solution to the bin packing instance must cover all the non-dummy vectors, \begin{enumerate}[(a)] \item any bin containing $m$ vectors consists of only non-dummy vectors by Lemma~\ref{lem:skewvectorcor}, \item any bin containing a dummy vector contains at most one non-dummy vector, by Lemma~\ref{lem:skewbinsize}, and \item any other bin can contain at most $m-1$ vectors by Lemma~\ref{lem:skewbinsize}. \end{enumerate} Therefore, we have
+Now, since any solution to the bin packing instance must cover all the non-dummy vectors we have \begin{enumerate}[(a)] \item any bin containing $m$ vectors consists of only non-dummy vectors by \Cref{obs:skewvectorcor}; \item any bin containing a dummy vector contains at most one non-dummy vector, by \Cref{obs:skewbinsize}; \item any other bin can contain at most $m-1$ vectors by \Cref{obs:skewbinsize}. \end{enumerate} Therefore, we have